anupsv/git-monitoring/README.md

 ## Features

-- **PR Approval Checker**: Verifies that all pull requests from the configured time window have been approved
+- **PR Approval Checker**: Verifies that all pull requests merged within the configured time window have been approved before merge
+- **Repository Visibility Checker**: Monitors for repositories that were recently made public
 - **GitHub API Rate Limiting**: Respects GitHub API rate limits to prevent throttling issues

 ## Installation